 But the phone should stay out of sight once you get called into the interview room (unless they specifically ask you something that requires it).
 Put it away, not on the table in front of you.
 And put it on silent, not just vibrate.
 You want to be able to give your full attention to the interview.

 Don’t try to wing it.
 Think about the kind of questions you’re likely to hear, both the standard interview boilerplate and items specific to the company or based on your background.

 Also, compose some questions for the end of the interview.
 Being prepared will help you provide better answers, get better information and avoid long, awkward moments where you stumble haltingly towards incoherent responses.

 Don’t Bring Food

 A breath mint is fine (though skip the gum).
-A bottle of water is fine (they will problem offer you a drink, but you want to guard against cotton mouth).
+A bottle of water is fine (they will probably offer you a drink, but you want to guard against cotton mouth).
 But showing up with half a sandwich or a cream cheese-slathered bagel is just bad form.
 Eat a snack before hand to keep your stomach from rumbling.
 Otherwise, keep food out of it.